- About the Center

-The Center for the Treatment and Study of Anxiety (CTSA) in the Department of Psychiatry at the University of Pennsylvania School of Medicine is seeking candidates for a postdoctoral fellowship position starting in the fall of 2020.
-Successful candidates will join an expert team of anxiety-focused researchers/clinicians for a two-year, full-time, clinical training experience.
-The CTSA is an internationally renowned clinical and research facility led by Edna Foa, Ph.D., that offers state-of-the-art treatment programs specifically designed for Posttraumatic Stress Disorder, Obsessive-Compulsive Disorder, and anxiety-related disorders.
-Additional information about the CTSA available at http://www.med.upenn.edu/ctsa.
+The Center for the Treatment and Study of Anxiety (CTSA) in the Department of Psychiatry at the University of Pennsylvania School of Medicine is seeking candidates for a postdoctoral fellowship position starting in the fall of 2021.
+Successful candidates will join an expert team of OCD, trauma, & anxiety-focused researchers/clinicians for a two-year, full-time, clinical training experience.
+The CTSA is an internationally renowned clinical and research facility founded by Edna Foa, Ph.D., that offers state-of-the-art treatment programs specifically designed for Posttraumatic Stress Disorder, Obsessive-Compulsive Disorder, and anxiety-related disorders.
+Additional information about the CTSA is available at http://www.med.upenn.edu/ctsa.
 The CTSA provides treatment for patients of all ages, thus applicants interested in working with any age range (child, adolescent, or adult) are encouraged to apply.

-Responsibilities: At least 60% of the postdoctoral trainee’s time will be devoted to the direct provision of clinical services.
-First year responsibilities include conducting protocol therapy, conducting structured diagnostic interviews, and participating in clinical roles on treatment studies.
+Responsibilities: Approximately 65% of the postdoctoral trainee’s time will be devoted to the direct provision of clinical services.
+First year responsibilities may include conducting individual and group protocol therapy, structured diagnostic interviews, participating in clinical roles on treatment studies, and mentoring doctoral students.
 Second year opportunities add the possibility to provide clinical supervision for psychiatry residents.
-There may be opportunities for research involvement, including preparation of scholarly publications, research protocols, and presenting at national conferences depending on the fellow’s experience and professional interests.
+There may be opportunities for research involvement, including preparation of scholarly publications and presenting at national conferences depending on the candidates’ experience and professional interests.

-Training: During the first year of the fellowship, the postdoctoral trainee will attend intensive workshops in the delivery of Prolonged Exposure for PTSD and Exposure and Response Therapy for OCD.
+Training: Postdoctoral trainee will attend intensive workshops in the delivery of Prolonged Exposure for PTSD and Exposure and Response Therapy for OCD.
 As they gain experience in delivering these protocols, the postdoctoral trainee may have opportunities to teach in these workshops during their second year of fellowship, under the supervision of faculty members.
 Additionally, fellows will gain significant experience in the delivery of exposure-based CBT protocols for the full spectrum of anxiety disorders.
 Postdocs will also participate in monthly CTSA postdoc didactics taught by CTSA faculty and invited lecturers.

-Supervision: Throughout the two-year fellowship, postdocs receive two hours of individual supervision and two hours of group supervision, which fulfills the licensure requirements for Pennsylvania.
-Additionally, fellows will participate in monthly mentorship meetings with a faculty member.
+Supervision: Postdocs receive two hours of individual supervision and two hours of group supervision, which fulfills the licensure requirements for Pennsylvania.
+Additionally, fellows will participate in monthly professional development meetings with a faculty member.

-To apply, please submit a curriculum vita and cover letter summarizing your professional interests and goals.
-Additionally, three letters of recommendation (at least 1-2 from clinical supervisors) should be sent directly from letter writers.
-All application materials or questions about the fellowship opportunity should be submitted via e-mail to:
+To apply, please submit a curriculum vita, a cover letter, and two letters of recommendation (at least 1 from clinical supervisor).
+All application materials or questions should be submitted via e-mail to: